mcgillij/mcgillij.dev/content/noita_falling_everything.rst

 By just looking left/right and below the selected pixel, we can determine where we want to move our materials to.

+Our **physics** function above, will loop over our entire array of pixels passing in their X and Y coords to our various material functions and move each of the pixels if required.

 Step 5 profit?
 **************